February 22, 2019

 We’ve spent some time talking to and looking at other teams that have a similar challenge around multidisciplinary teams around the world.
 Here’s a teaser of some of the ideas that we’re looking to play with in the next few weeks.

-• Figma and RealTimeBoard instead of team walls, try and have as much of the team’s work happen in here as possible2
+- Figma and RealTimeBoard instead of team walls, try and have as much of the team’s work happen in here as possible

 January 25, 2019